 Training goals are to:

-- Know where to start in setting personal and team goals
+- set personal and team goals

-- Delegate and give instructions effectively
+- delegate and give instructions effectively

-- Ability to organise and facilitate meetings
+- organise and facilitate effective meetings

-- Inspire collaboration and build a strong team
+- inspire collaboration and build a strong team.

-The following is a one-day program outline, which we can cut to a half-day workshop based on agreed topics.
+The following is a one-day program outline, which we can cut to a half-day workshop based on agreed topics: